Deploy Domain Controller using Install From Media (IFM)

 In the new Domain Controller

-First, install the Active Directory Domain Services role either through Server Manager or PowerShell.
+First, install the Active Directory Domain Services role through Server Manager or PowerShell.
 I will not mention the same procedure here because there is already a detailed guide to that procedure.

 Also, for the same reason, I will only refer to the point where you declare the folder and not specifically to the process of promoting the server to a Domain Controller.
 I remind you that you will need to enable Add a domain controller to an existing domain as the new DC should be in the same domain from where you created the file.